discordjs/discord.js/docs/docs_resolvable.rst

 ------------------

 A Channel Resolvable is data that can be resolved to a channel ID.
 Here is what is currently supported:

+- A Channel_ object
+- A Server_ object (the #general channel of the server will be used)
+- A String_ representing the channel ID
+- A Message_ (the channel the message was sent in will be used)
+- A User_ (will get the PM channel with the specified user)

+.. note:: A User cannot always be specified in certain cases.
+For example, if using `bot.setTopic`, a User or PM Channel can't be specified as these do not support channel topics.